 The Council and GS work with the public to inform, educate, and volunteer in managing habitats through event opportunities and specific projects such as school planting in greenspaces, green gyms, tree planting and habitat surveying.
 Community involvement and engagement in nature conservation projects helps to increase the health and wellbeing of our residents.
+More information on volunteering can be found on the Parks Hub webpages here.

-The GS Countryside Team help manage and coordinate several volunteer groups across the borough.
-More information can be found on the Parks Hub webpages here.
-The Council also has an Environmental Champions Scheme, more information available on the website here
+The Council also have an Environmental Champions Scheme, more information available on the website here.